AntoineSoetewey/datanalyze/content/_index.md

 - Clustering for market or customer segmentation
 - Data visualization with ggplot2
 - Dynamic dashboard with R Shiny
-- Development of automated workflows and automated analysis report with R Markdown or Quarto
+- Development of automated workflows and analysis reports with R Markdown or Quarto

 ## Software